 A desk area can be a great command central when it is organized with mail baskets, a bulletin board, home-management notebooks and bill-paying stamps and envelopes.

-In your command center area, you can include a system for important papers.
+In your command center area, include a system for important papers.
 If you have enough space nearby, it is ideal to create a place for items your kids might need for school, such as hooks for backpacks and bins for shoes.
-I like to include nearby storage for basic school supplies—like pens for signing permission slips, paper for writing teacher notes and even report covers and highlighters.
+I like to include nearby storage for basic school supplies—like pens for signing permission slips, paper for writing teacher notes, and even report covers and highlighters.

 I’ll admit that, for me, papers are the most difficult things to keep on top of.
 I don’t like filing cabinets, notebooks or drawers for time sensitive papers!
 I tend to lose them or forget about them if I don’t have a good visible system.